vishvAsa/vedAH/meta/articles/keith/4_THE_SPIRITS_OF_THE_DEAD/24_THE_DISPOSAL_OF_THE_DEAD.md

 5

 Other modes of disposal of the dead are referred to in the Rigveda and the Atharvaveda.
-The dead might be cast away (paroptäḥ), or they might be exposed (uddhitaḥ).
+The dead might be cast away (paroptāḥ), or they might be exposed (uddhitaḥ).
 The latter expression seems to mean exposed on trees, a practice which was known in later India, and which is referred to in the Śatapatha Brāhmaṇa, being prescribed as the expiation, in the case in which a cow is slaughtered and found to be in calf, as regards the disposal

 2